stc/Sonic-Code-Workshops/README.md

 ## Installation instructions

 Download & install [Pure Data](http://puredata.info/downloads) and [Processing](https://processing.org/download/).
 Select your operating system, the java library that we use for connecting these two tools is compiled for all major platforms.
-The library is included in the source, but if you are interested in what's going on under the hood, you can check the original source of [LibPd](https://github.com/libpd).
-There is also a nice set of examples at the official [LibPd site](http://www.libpd.cc).
+The library is included in the source, but if you are interested in what's going on under the hood, you can check the original source, aka the processing repository of [LibPd](https://github.com/libpd/puredatap5/).
+There are interesting examples at the official [LibPd site](http://www.libpd.cc) on LibPd related projects.

 ## Folder Structure